yukikongju/LeetCodeTraining/LeetCode/README.md

 #### Linked List

-- Fast and Slow pointers
+- Fast and Slow pointers (walker-runner)
+- Catching Up: to make two linked list of different length sync in at the same position, link shortest node onto head of the longest when we hit a null and vice-versa
 - Recursion

 #### Trees and Graphs